MicrosoftDocs/learn/learn-pr/azure/handle-transient-errors-in-your-app/includes/7-exercise-write-a-retry-policy.md

 1. Select the three ellipses (**...**) to the top right of the editor and then select **Close** in the window click **Save**.

-1. If you haven't got the browser open from the previous exercise run:
+1. If your browser isn't open from the previous exercise, run:

     ```bash
     curl -X POST http://localhost:8888/openPort/8000;